What Do You Want to Learn Today?

 How did you fund this project?

-I am grateful to individual sponsors - readers like you! - for funding the project entirely.
+I’m grateful to individual donors for funding the project entirely.

-The book was part of my inspiration for creating Reschool Yourself.
-In fact, I was so energized to start writing again that I put down the book around page 50 and didn’t finish it until 10 minutes before attending an Elizabeth Gilbert speaking engagement.
+Eat, Pray, Love is one of my most favorite books, and it was part of my inspiration for creating Reschool Yourself.
+In fact, when I read it the first time, I was so energized to start writing myself that I put down the book around page 50 and didn’t finish it until months later — 10 minutes before attending an Elizabeth Gilbert speaking engagement.
 (I was sheepishly reading in the line for the women’s bathroom right before the talk began, feeling like a kid rushing to finish her homework before a quiz.)
-When Gilbert finished speaking, she’d charmed me and the 750 other women in the audience (as well as the 20 men) into wanting to be her best friend.
+When Gilbert finished speaking, she’d charmed me and the 750 other women in the audience (as well as the 20-or-so men) into wanting to be her best friend.

-Have you seen the Adam Sandler movie Billy Madison, where he needs to repeat grades 1-12 to inherit his dad’s successful company?
+Have you seen the Adam Sandler movie Billy Madison?

-I usually say that Reschool Yourself is “like Billy Madison, but for real.”
-I have seen the movie more times, and can rattle off more ridiculous quotes (“That’s quacktastic!”), than I care to admit.
-I’ve had Billy’s back-to-school song in my head for months now.
+I often say that Reschool Yourself is Billy Madison meets Eat, Pray, Love.
+I have seen the movie more times, and can rattle off more ridiculous quotes than I care to admit.
+I had Billy’s back-to-school song in my head throughout my reschooling.
 Check out the post “Billy Madison vs. Melia Dicker” to see how our experiences compare.

-Yes, if you’d like a heads-up when I update the blog, you can subscribe through a blog reader like Google Reader, which will let you know when I post.
+Yes, if you’d like a heads-up when I update the blog, you can subscribe through a blog reader like Feedly, which will let you know when I post.

 What if my question wasn’t frequent enough to be answered here?